dominicusmento/CSharpTradFriLibrary/README.md

 - Change attribute values of lights (currently only turn them on/off)
 - Restart and reset gateway

 ## 1. Usage
 Download the [nuget package](https://www.nuget.org/packages/Tomidix.CSharpTradFriLibrary) v1.0.0.x+.
 You will need the following values:
-- **GatewayName** is your nickname to your gateway, currently this doesn't have an effect.
+- **gatewayName** is your nickname to your gateway, currently this doesn't have an effect.
 It is here if you have access to multiple gateways so you can easily differentiate them.
-- **GatewayIP** is the IP-address to your gateway.
+- **gatewayIp** is the IP-address to your gateway.
+- **appName** your name for your application.
+Be creative but wise with characters.
-- **GatewaySecret** is written on the back of your IKEA Tradfri Gateway.
-By the book, it should be used only first time to acquire new secret key specific for your application and then you should use appName and appSecret to connect
+- **appSecret** Instead of reusing key written on the back of your IKEA Tradfri Gateway you have to acquire new secret key specific for your application and then you should use appName and appSecret to connect.
+TradfriUI has an example on this, but it still does not implement encryption for the appSecret.

 ## 2. Example
+From Gateway version 1.8.25 you can't use original PSK to connect to gateway anymore.
+You can only use it to create an application secret for your application which you can later reuse with it.

 ```csharp
     // recommended
     // This line should only be called ONCE!!! per applicationName -> you define applicationName as you want